Harrisburg Senators Game Notes vs Hartford

 Harrisburg Senators News Release

-TODAY'S GAME: The Senators and Hartford Yard Goats play game five of their six-game series today at FNB Field.
+TODAY'S GAME: The Senators and Hartford Yard Goats play game six of their six-game series today at FNB Field.
 They face each other once more this season with a six-game series beginning July 23rd in Hartford.
-The teams have split the first four games of the series.
+With their win last night, the Hartford Yard Goats clinched the first half crown in the Northeast Division.

-LAST TIME OUT: The Harrisburg Senators shut out the Hartford Yard Goats 3-0 Friday evening at FNB Field.
-The Senators scored all three runs via the home run as Jordy Barley hit a solo homer in the 3rd inning and C.J.
-Stubbs extended the lead with a two-run home run in the 5th.
+LAST TIME OUT: The Harrisburg Senators fell to the Hartford Yard Goats 3-1 Saturday evening at FNB Field.
+Brady House put the Senators on top early with a solo-home run in the 1st inning, but Hartford scored three unanswered runs for the win.
+The Sens loaded the bases with two outs in the 7th inning but did not capitalize.

-PLAYOFF CHASE: With two games remaining in the first half the Senators lead Erie by one game.
-The scenarios for the Senators clinching the first half are...
-2 Sens wins or 1 Sens win + 1 Erie loss or 2 Erie losses.
-Erie is at Somerset tonight at 7:05pm and Sunday at 1:05pm.
+PLAYOFF CHASE: Today is the final day of the first half.
+The Senators begin the day one-half game ahead of Erie.
+Erie and Somerset were suspended last night in the top of the second inning and are playing a DH today.
+The Senators can clinch the first half title with a win + an Erie loss or two Erie losses.

-WHAT HAVE YOU DONE LATELY? : During the current homestand, Andrew Pinckney leads the Sens with 10 hits, and Brady House has nine.
-House leads the team with six RBIs and two home runs this homestand, and Jordy Barley has driven in four runs.
-Pinckney leads the team with five stolen bases in six attempts, while Cody Wilson is close behind with four stolen bases in 5 attempts.
-Andrew Pinckney, Dérmis Garcia, and Trey Harris each have three RBI during this home stretch.
-Andrew Pinckney, Cody Wilson, and J.T.
-Arruda have been finding ways to get on base with five walks each.

-HOME SWEET HOME : The Senators have gone 24-15 this season at FNB Field, and their .615 winning percentage at home is the second-best mark in the Eastern League.
-The Senators welcome the opportunity to close out the first half of the season at home amidst the playoff race.

-SENATORS AMONG THE LEAGUE LEADERS: Brady House is T5th in HRs (11) and Dérmis Garcia is T8th in HRs (10)...
-Andrew Pinckney is T5th in hits (67) and 5th in SBs (16)... on the pitching side Kyle Luckham is 1st in innings pitched (76.2)...
+SENATORS AMONG THE LEAGUE LEADERS: Brady House is T3rd in HRs (12) and Dérmis Garcia is T8th in HRs (10)...
+Andrew Pinckney is T6th in hits (67) and 5th in SBs (16)... on the pitching side Kyle Luckham is 2nd in innings pitched (76.2)...
 Holden Powell is T3rd in holds (5) and Garvin Alston and Tyler Schoff are T5th in holds (4).

-ALUMNI WATCH: Luis García Jr. and Drew Millas both homered in the Nationals' 11-5 win over the Colorado Rockies Friday night.
+ALUMNI WATCH: Darren Baker went 4-for-5 with two doubles and five RBIs in Rochester's 9-1 win over Syracuse Saturday night.

+SENATORS ROSTER: The Senators have 26 active players.
+They've had 43 players appear in a game this season.
+The roster includes the following MLB.com Nationals Top 30 prospects... #3 INF Brady House ; #4 Yohandy Morales ; #7 Daylen Lile ; #8 OF Robert Hassell III ; #16 Andrew Pinckney ; # 20 RHP Cole Henry (IL) ; #21 C Israel Pineda; #24 Dustin Saenz (IL); #27 Andry Lara and #28 Marquis Grissom.

 • Discuss this story on the Eastern League message board...